 What is an encrypted message?

-Several messaging apps don’t apply end-to-end encryption as a default, and for you to use these apps you need to enable it yourself.
-Here are the best private messaging app for Android, iOS, Windows, and Mac.
+Several messaging apps don’t apply end-to-end encryption by default.
+And for you to use this app you need to enable it yourself.
+Here are the best private messaging apps for Android, iOS, Windows, and Mac.

 1. Signal Messenger

 Signal has been recommended by Elon Musk and other top security experts.
 And it is one of the most respected private messaging apps available right now.
 The app is available for free on iPhone, Android, Mac, and Windows.

 Signal boasts plenty of features and the app remains open-source for other security experts to see and find loopholes in the source code.
 Their encryption method is WOW, and it’s the encryption protocol most messaging apps use.

 Signal Messenger supports group chats, and it allows you to send and receive files and photos.
 The app comes with a disappearing message that allows messages sent during a specific time to be deleted.

 You can also use the app for your default SMS app.
 But you should know your SMS won’t be encrypted except the other person is using Signal as well.
 The encryption works when both you and the person use Signal to send and receive SMS.

 OS: Windows, macOS, Linux, Android, iOS

 One thing I love about WhatsApp is its seamless design and the feature daily status, but they’re always some info about WhatsApp flying around which can make you seem like prey.

 WhatsApp is the most popular private messaging app in the world with over 2 billion users (that’s a lot of users,).
 WhatsApp is an encrypted messaging app that allows you to send and receive messages securely by removing third-party interference.